shawnthompson/aaact-aatia.github.io/content/learning/en/accessible-horizons-making-spaces-from-signs-to-systems.md

   will follow our signature style which is comprised of 3 parts.

-  ## Agenda
+  ### Agenda

   * Showcasing 219 Laurier

   * Best practices for signage and way finding in the workplace

-  * A conversation about how accessibility improvements in the workplace complement individuals adjustments.
+  * A conversation about how accessibility improvements in the workplace complement individuals adjustments
 eventDetails:
   en:
     link: https://events.teams.microsoft.com/event/7c0d3315-0292-43ee-8d2a-af6b3aaf3e42@d05bc194-94bf-4ad6-ae2e-1db0f2e38f5e